ietf-wg-masque/draft-ietf-masque-connect-ip-dns/draft-ietf-masque-connect-ip-dns.md

 Note that internal domains include subdomains.
-In other words, if the DNS configuration contains a domain, that indicates that the corresponding domain and all of its subdomains can be resolved by the name servers exchanged in the same DNS configuration.
-Sending an empty string as an internal domain indicates the DNS root; i.e., that the corresponding name server can resolve all domain names.
+In other words, if the DNS configuration contains a domain, that indicates that the corresponding domain and all of its subdomains can be resolved by the nameservers exchanged in the same DNS configuration.
+Sending an empty string as an internal domain indicates the DNS root; i.e., that the corresponding nameserver can resolve all domain names.

 As with other IP Proxying capsules, the receiver can decide whether to use or ignore the configuration information.
-For example, in the consumer VPN scenario, clients will trust the server and apply received DNS configuration, whereas servers will ignore any DNS configuration sent by the client.
+For example, in the consumer VPN scenario, clients will trust the IP proxy and apply received DNS configuration, whereas IP proxies will ignore any DNS configuration sent by the client.

-If the IP proxy sends a DNS_ASSIGN capsule containing a DNS over HTTPS name server, then the client can validate whether the IP proxy is authoritative for the hostname in the URI template.
-If this validation succeeds, the client SHOULD send its DNS queries to that name server directly as independent HTTPS requests over the same HTTPS connection.
+If the IP proxy sends a DNS_ASSIGN capsule containing a DNS over HTTPS nameserver, then the client can validate whether the IP proxy is authoritative for the origin of the URI template.
+If this validation succeeds, the client SHOULD send its DNS queries to that nameserver directly as independent HTTPS requests over the same HTTPS connection.

 # Examples